Long-Term Visa for Remote Workers

 How much does the Iceland Long-Term Visa for Remote Workers cost?

 The government application fee is about €85.
+The consular fee paid in Canada is approximately 12200 ISK.
 Budget separately for police clearance, apostille (if required), translations, and required health insurance.

 Can I bring my family on the Iceland Long-Term Visa for Remote Workers?